DariaTolstokoraya/DSA-210-Project/README.md

 # Data Analysis
 The analysis will consist of the following stages:
-1. Data Cleaning and Filtering
+## 1. Data Cleaning and Filtering
 I will remove the missing values, check whether I need to replace the missing values with the medians of the variables (so I would not worsen my outcome analysis), remove outliers.

-### UPD:
+During the data cleansing I have:
 1) Removed invalid codes (e.g., 6666, 7777 for travel time / 7, 8, 9 for sclact - taking part into social activities variable / etc.).
 2) Filtered ordinal variables (sclact, closepnt) to valid ranges (1–5) and make the corresponding scales.

-2. Standardizing variable formats
+## 2. Standardizing variable formats
-I will make sure that my variables' scales are the same, so I could get accurate results.
+During my variables adjustments, there were some varibles that had contradictory scales.
+So, for example, "1", as a report number, for 2 different variables could be either "Not at all" or "Much more than often".
+Such scale differentiation will not give me accurate results (as they supposed to mean the same for "1"; the correct scale would be that "1" stands for "Not at all" for one variable and "Much less than often" for another variable).

-3. Exploratory Data Analysis:
+So I made sure that my variables' scales are the same, so I could get precise results and correct insights from data.

-3.1 Descriptive statistics (mean, median, mode) to describe key variables
+## 3. Exploratory Data Analysis:

-### UPD:
+### 3.1 Descriptive statistics (mean, median, mode) to describe key variables

-Based on this step, I have such findings:
+During this step of working with data, I have such findings:
 1) 93% have internet access (acchome).
 2) Most Swiss respondents (mean = 3 on 1-5 scale) reported social activity levels "about the same" as their peers.
 Only a small minority (15% of those without internet access) reported "much less" social activity.
 3) High self-reported happiness (mean = 8.1/10) and team belonging (mean = 8.5/10), indicating strong workplace integration.